JosDuran/DelphiDatabaseII/README.md

-# Database access at runtime getDataset and executescripts.
+# Database access at runtime getDataset and ExecuteSQL and FreeDataset.